 With 120 spaces in our Car Park, most of which are unreserved, visitors should be able to find a space easily.
 At very busy times overflow arrangements may apply.
 The wearing of metal spikes in the Car Park is not allowed.
 You should report to the Professional on arrival who will provide you with the code for the security system for that day which will allow you access to the locker rooms and Clubhouse.
 Entry to the Men’s locker room is at the back of the Clubhouse, past the Professional's shop.
 Access to the Ladies locker room is from the Car Park near the entrance to the Pro’s Shop.

-Bromborough Golf Club has no liability for lost possessions.
+Bromborough Golf Club has no liability for lost or damaged possessions on the property.
 Please lock your clubs and trolley out of sight in your car before play and between and after rounds.

 You are requested to use the Dining Room for formal meals though bar snacks can be consumed in the Main Lounge.
 The Main Lounge is directly opposite the top of the stairs and the Dining Room is to the left.